phasorpy/phasorpy/docs/index.rst

 PhasorPy documentation
 ======================

-Welcome to the documentation of PhasorPy version |version|.
+Welcome to the documentation for PhasorPy version |version|.

 PhasorPy is an open-source Python library for the analysis of luminescence lifetime and hyperspectral images using the :doc:`phasor_approach`.